mikempx/grafana-as-code/readme.md

 Log in as yourself in Grafana.com and go straight to `Alerts & IRM > Alerting > Alert rules` and open the `Billing Alerts` folder.
 The alerts are now running.

-So the value of that is if your teams are doing some testing and just want to be sure there will be no false positive alerts being sent, it is very, very simple to make a change as code to pause your alert evaluations, do your testing, and then turn them back on as code when you are done.
+* So the value of that is if your teams are doing some testing and just want to be sure there will be no false positive alerts being sent, it is very, very simple to make a change as code to pause your alert evaluations, do your testing, and then turn them back on as code when you are done.
 Let's now see the effects of applying the custom RBAC rule for Kubernetes to the Marketing team.

 logout and log back in as `mary.martin@example.com` (Grafana123!).
 Click on the Grafana logo to open the menu and <tada> there's the K8s app.

-Any questions before we go back to slides and cover how to get started with Grafana's Terraform provider and implementing Observability as Code?

-The "getting started" notes are in the notes section of the slides themselves.

 # OKTA Details
 To get started as a new user of OKTA, go to https://developer.okta.com/signup/ and choose `Access the Okta Integrator Free Plan`.
 Sign up and get logged into your OKTA integrator instance.